iamRavitheja/snowflake-social-media-analytics/README.md.txt

-# Snowflake Social Media Analytics Project
+# Social Media Analytics using Snowflake

 ## Overview

-This project demonstrates a data pipeline built using Snowflake.
-It processes JSON tweet data, extracts hashtags, and enables data interaction using a Streamlit app.
+This project demonstrates a data pipeline built using Snowflake to process and analyze social media data.
+It focuses on extracting insights such as trending hashtags from semi-structured JSON data.

 ## Features

-* Data ingestion using COPY INTO
+* Data ingestion using Snowflake stages and COPY INTO
-* JSON processing using VARIANT and FLATTEN
+* Processing nested JSON using VARIANT and FLATTEN
+* Hashtag extraction and aggregation
-* Hashtag analytics
+* Basic analytics on tweet data
-* Streamlit app integration

 ## Tech Stack

-* Snowflake
+* Snowflake (SQL)
-* SQL
+* JSON data processing
-* Python (Streamlit)

 ## Author